qdrant/landing_page/qdrant-landing/content/blog/qdrant-1.10.x.md

 ## Issues API
-Our new functionality reports issues in case something isn't operating up to standards.
+Issues API reports irregularities in case something isn't operating up to standards.
+This powerful new feature allows users (such as database admins) to efficiently manage and track issues directly within the system, ensuring smoother operations and quicker resolutions.

+You can find the Issues button in the top right.
+When you click the bell icon, a sidebar will open to show ongoing issues.

 ![issues api](/blog/qdrant-1.10.x/issues.png)